clarissalabrum/math4610-1/syllabus/syllabus.md

 The following is a current version of the course description for [Math 4610 Fundamentals of Computational Mathematics](https://jvkoebbe.github.io/math4610/main).
 The description will likely change from time to time and this information may change.
 The current description is from the course as of Fall Semester 2018.
+The official course description can be found on the [USU](http://www.usu.edu/) Course Catalog page.

 >> MATH 4610 - Fundamentals of Computational Mathematics 3 credits Course presents fundamental topics common in computational
 >> mathematics and problem solving, including: truncation and round-off error, algorithms to find solutions of nonlinear equations,